Hiring & Guide School FAQs

 While OARS will provide you with the basic gear you need, most guides choose to purchase their own before starting to work.
 As an OARS employee you will have access to gear discounts of 10-50% off with various companies to purchase the required equipment.
 There are also used gear options found in many areas.
 After you have completed the guide school you will have a good idea of what equipment you will need and what type you will prefer, for this reason we recommend waiting until after you complete guide school to purchase your gear.

 This is a list of personal equipment you’ll need*.
-Being responsible for your own gear gives you the opportunity to personalize your gear so it works best for you.
+Being responsible for your own gear gives you the opportunity to use what works best for you.
 If you do not have or can not afford any of these items OARS has equipment we can make available to employees.

-Most guides choose to purchase the following before they work their first trip;
+Most guides choose to purchase the following before they work their first paid trip;

 - Whitewater specific PFD – $75-150 new with discount